• Home /

 Most mortgage pre-approvals are valid for 90 days.

 After 90 days, if you haven’t found a home, your pre-approval will expire.
 You can easily refresh your pre-approval by contacting your lender and providing updated documents.
-Learn more about how long a mortgage pre-approval lasts.
+Refreshing your pre-approval ensures you’re ready to make a strong offer when the right home comes along.

 Graphic: Items First-Time Home Buyers Might Need To Get Their Mortgage Pre-Approved By A Lender